modehnal/modehnal.github.io/README.md

 # in which case you will not be able to scroll this way.
 ```

-  Now this was quite a lot.
+  With these you can do quite a lot.

   Let's say we do not care about a single button, we want to see the entire tree.
 Again we have multiple options.

   We can use the `<Atspi.Accessible object ..>.dump()` method on nodes.
 This will return very simple tree representation from the node we are in.